fsec404/fsec404.github.io/_posts/2019-08-22-DNS-hijacking.md

 if __name__ == '__main__':
   app.run(host='192.168.137.1', ssl_context='adhoc', port=443)
 ```
 The host argument must be set to the IP address on which the webserver is being run on.
-Now any page accessed by the target will be return the html given above.
+Now any page accessed by the target will result in the above html being returned.

 # Results
 I am running the dns-hijacker and the web server on a Raspberry PI 3B+ with the target as my iPhone.